 In a joint custody arrangement, if the minor is in the household less than 90 days per year, the minor will be considered to be an eligible guest and not a family member.
-If both parents reside in Public Housing or any other housing program, only one parent shall be able to claim the child for deductions and for determination for the occupancy standards.
-The LACDA will request for proof of school enrollment, child custody records, including court-orders.
+If both parents reside in Public Housing, only one parent shall be able to claim the child for deductions and for determination for the occupancy standards.